 Within the catering industry these awards are a great way of rating chefs and play a huge role in deciding if a chef gets a job and even factors in determining how much they get paid.

-• A head chef Opens in a new tab.that has a Michelin Star on their CV can command a lot more respect and ask for higher wages in return for the skill set they bring.
+- A head chef that has a Michelin Star on their CV can command a lot more respect and ask for higher wages in return for the skill set they bring.

-• A chef with a good rating among their peers in the local communityOpens in a new tab. also has a lot more options when it comes to securing a new job.
+- A chef with a good rating among their peers in the local community also has a lot more options when it comes to securing a new job.

-• A chef with a positive food critic review, a local award or high online rating has a positive on their CV but not as great a boast as the other two factors mentioned.
+- A chef with a positive food critic review, a local award or high online rating has a positive on their CV but not as great a boast as the other two factors mentioned.

-• Some chefs choose to try and get famous by going on shows such as come dine with meOpens in a new tab., or even I’m a celebrity!
+- Some chefs choose to try and get famous by going on shows such as come dine with me, or even I’m a celebrity!
 Whilst this doesn’t increase the cuisine standards its certainly a way to get your restaurant out there into the public consciousness.

 When it comes to how highly we are rated as a chef, we are ultimately judged by other chefs as these are the people with industry specific knowledge.
 Chefs themselves place such a high value on rosettes and Michelin Stars as they know these cannot be manipulated like the other rating criteria can be.